About the Everest Base Camp Trek

 - Cost: NPR 3,000 per person

-How to Obtain These EBC Trek Permits
+How to Get These EBC Trek Permits

 - Prepare Required Documents:

-- A valid passport (bring a photocopy)
+- A valid passport

 - Visit the Relevant Offices:

-- For the Sagarmatha National Park Entry Permit:
+- For Sagarmatha National Park Entry Permit:

 - Department of National Parks and Wildlife Conservation office in Kathmandu, or